-Citizenship at Louth Academy is not just a single subject.
-The Curriculum Area covers PSHE Education (Personal, Social, Health and Economic), Careers and many aspects of Work Related Learning in addition to Citizenship under this single title.
+Careers and Personal Development at Louth Academy is a diverse curriculum area covering; PSHE Education (Personal, Social, Health and Economic), Careers, Citizenship and many aspects of Work Related Learning under this title.

 All students in all years have at least one lesson a week, with the subject being taught by a dedicated team of teachers.